Bloomberg News: Bloomberg Television

 Bloomberg Television is a 24-hour financial news television network.
 It was introduced in 1994 as a subscription service transmitted on satellite television provider DirecTV, 13 hours a day, 7 days a week.
 In 1995, the network entered the cable television market and by 2000, Bloomberg's 24-hour news programming was being aired to 200 million households.
-Justin Smith serves as CEO of the Bloomberg Media Group which includes Bloomberg Radio, Bloomberg Television and mobile, online and advertising-supported components of Bloomberg's media offerings.
+Justin Smith is CEO of the Bloomberg Media Group which includes Bloomberg Radio, Bloomberg Television and mobile, online and advertising-supported components of Bloomberg's media offerings.

 Bloomberg Markets

 Originally launched in July 1992 under the title Bloomberg: A Magazine for Bloomberg Users, Bloomberg Markets was a monthly magazine given to all Bloomberg Professional Service subscribers.
 In addition to providing international financial news to industry professionals, the magazine included points for navigating terminal functionality.
 In 2010, the magazine was redesigned in an effort to update its readership beyond terminal users.
-Ron Henkoff has served as editor of Bloomberg Markets since 1999 and Michael Dukmejian has served as the magazine's publisher since 2009.
+Ron Henkoff has been editor of Bloomberg Markets since 1999 and Michael Dukmejian has been the magazine's publisher since 2009.

 Bloomberg Opinion

 Bloomberg Opinion, formerly Bloomberg View, is an editorial division of Bloomberg News which launched in May 2011, and provides content from columnists, authors and editors about current news issues.
 Timothy L. O'Brien, a former New York Times reporter and editor, is senior executive editor of the division.

 Bloomberg Editor-in-Chief John Micklethwait admitted in an email to staffers that Michael Bloomberg controls the editorial output of the Opinion section, stating "our editorials have reflected his views".
+In 2017, Michael Bloomberg threatened to close Bloomberg View, part of the Bloomberg Opinion, after John Paulson, a billionaire hedge fund manager gave him a call.
+Paulson was upset about a column that suggested his record-breaking donation to Harvard should have gone to "literally any other charity."
+Bloomberg changed his mind over the weekend, but the columnist was given a talking to, according to people familiar with the incident.

 Bloomberg Politics

 Bloomberg Politics provides political coverage via digital, print and broadcast media.
 The multimedia venture, which debuted in October 2014, featured the daily television news program With All Due Respect, hosted by Bloomberg Politics Managing Editors Mark Halperin and John Heilemann.
 The program came to an end on December 2, 2016.

 In 2016, Bloomberg Politics produced a documentary on the 2016 US presidential election called The Circus: Inside the Greatest Political Show on Earth.

+As of 2024, Bloomberg Politics covers political events in the Americas, United Kingdom, Europe, Asia, and the Middle East.
+Bloomberg's section on U.S. politics primarily covers national news and American foreign policy.